kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - As I suspected, the fact that there were so few chamber music classes that year must have been due to the unavailability of some or all of the men on certain nights, while it was *essential* they all turned up at my apartment after class while I was sedated.
 - You cannot imagine how shocking it is to me that I mistook all these men, of extremely different shapes and sizes, for one single man.
 - It is even more disturbing to me that most of the town of Dénia, including many children, and even people I was working with knew what was going on, and thought it was something to laugh and jeer at.
-- But the most shocking thing about the *switcheroo* was that everyone who did know about it must have known my death or maiming was the inevitable end result; and they didn't care.
+- But the most appalling truth about the *switcheroo* porn being created in the context of a public school for of children was that everyone who did know what was going on would have wholly expected my death or severe maiming an the inevitable end result; and they didn't care.

 ### The older, slimmer, greyer man